JorjaFox/website/content/posts/library/recaps/csi/whats-eating-gilbert-grissom.md

 author: Mika A. Epstein
 layout: recaps
 permalink: /recaps/csi/:title/
-station: CBS
-showname: "CSI: Crime Scene Investigation"
 showslug: csi
-season: 5
-epnum: 6
 date: 2004-11-04
-prodnum: 506
+description: "The 'blue paint' killer returns.
+Grissom believes that a serial killer responsible for several deaths at a Las Vegas college over the past 17 years is at it again when body parts are found on campus.
+But the latest victim is a departure from the killer's previous targets."
 ---

 ## Synopsis

-The killer from "The Execution of Catherine Willows" returns with deadly results.
+The killer from ["The Execution of Catherine Willows"](/library/recaps/csi/the-execution-of-catherine-willows/) returns with deadly results.
 The entire team is engaged in a race against time to stop this sadistic killer from succeeding again.
 Grissom is additionally distraugh by the idea that this killer is smarter than he is.

 ## Review